DeuterGraves/99_bottles_oop/code_along_notes.md

 - making once instance of "bottle" abstract (so that it can toggle pluralization) makes it harder to see how all the instances of it are similiar.

 Questions to ask when modifying/DRYing out code:
-- Does the change I'm contemplating make the code harder to understand?
+* Does the change I'm contemplating make the code harder to understand?
-Be suspicious of any change that muddies the water - this suggests an insufficient understanding of the problem
+Be suspicious of any change that muddies the water * this suggests an insufficient understanding of the problem
-- What is the future cost of doing nothing now?
+* What is the future cost of doing nothing now?
 Some changes cost the same if they're made now or later - if it doesn't impact the cost - delay making the change - waiting saves you money
-- When will the future arrive, or how soon will I get more information?
+* When will the future arrive, or how soon will I get more information?
 It's better to tolerate duplication than to anticipate the wrong abstraction.

-"Subsequent tests, or future requirements, will provide the exact information necessary to improve the code.|
+>Subsequent tests, or future requirements, will provide the exact information necessary to improve the code.|

 (Stark conditional is a version that creates 2 verse blocks - one for the 2 bottles verse and a second for 99-3 - with an if/else deciding which to run)